Clearer acceleration and lateral force feedback in Protern

 • Trends are easier to explain during review

-If you have questions about how this appears in your own sessions, the Protern team is always happy to help.
+If you have questions about how this appears in your sessions, talk to us.